There’s plenty of advice out there when it comes to finding the right rescue dog, but how do you find the right rescue?

 1. What Type Of Dog Do You Want?

-If you are considering adopting a dog, hopefully you have already done your breed research and you have a general idea of what type of dog would fit best with your lifestyle.
+If you’re considering adopting a dog, hopefully you have already done your breed research and you have a general idea of what type of dog would fit best with your lifestyle.

 2. Talk To Your Dog Friends

 If you have friends who have adopted a dog in the past, chatting with them may be a good way to start your search.

 3. Do A Little Internet Sleuthing

 Location isn’t the only thing that can limit your adopting abilities, either.
-Many reputable rescues have pretty intense background checks and standards when it comes to finding forever homes for their rescues.
-While it may seem over-the-top, these rescues just want to prevent their dogs from ending back up in the streets or kill shelters.
+Many reputable rescues have pretty intense background checks and standards when it comes to finding forever homes for their rescued dogs.
+While they may seem over-the-top, these rescues just want to prevent their dogs from ending back up in the streets or kill shelters.

 5. Meet Up With The Volunteers

 If you go to open adoption events, talk to the volunteers and describe the type of dog you are looking for.
 You may have had your eye on one dog, but the volunteers who foster and care for these animals may be able to play the perfect matchmaker to your doggy needs.

 Have you adopted a rescue dog in the past?
-How did you decide from which rescue to adopt?
+How did you decide which rescue to adopt from?
 Give us your dog rescue and shelter tips in the comments.